Patricia Moberly: Early life and education

 Moberly was born on 20 October 1938 in Fareham, Hampshire, England.
-She was the youngest child of Gerald Coney, a Royal Navy officer, and Margaret Coney (née Jelf).
+She was the youngest child of Captain Gerald Coney, a Royal Navy officer, and Margaret Coney (née Jelf).
 Due to her father's career, the family moved around a lot: she had moved home 11 times by the age of ten.
-She was educated a six different schools before being sent to board at Sunny Hill School, a private school.
-Having received a scholarship, she studied English language and literature at the University of Liverpool: she graduated with a first class honours Bachelor of Arts (BA Hons) degree.
+She was educated at six different schools before being sent to board at Sunny Hill School, a private school.
+Having received a scholarship, she studied English language and literature at the University of Liverpool, graduating with a first class honours Bachelor of Arts (BA Hons) degree.
 One of her lecturers was Kenneth Muir, the eminent Shakespeare scholar.
 Her father had not wanted her to attend university, stating that she was "fit only to be a cook".

 Moberly later undertook postgraduate studies at King's College London, completing her Doctor of Philosophy (PhD) degree in 1985.
 Her doctoral thesis concerned the work of Charlotte Mary Yonge, a 19th-century novelist with links to the Oxford Movement and the Pre-Raphaelite Brotherhood.
-In November 2008, she was awarded an honorary Doctor of Science (DSc) degree by the London South Bank University in recognition of her "formidable contribution to health management and medical ethics, but also to education, and throughout her career, to the cause of anti-racism".
+The work was titled, "Charlotte Mary Yonge's Anglicanism: an Examination of John Keble's Influence on her Literary Development and Achievement".

 Career

 Teaching career

-After leaving university, the newly married Moberly took on the role of vicar's wife.
-In 1963, her husband was posted to a church in Chingola, Northern Rhodesia.
-The following year, Northern Rhodesia became independent of British rule and was renamed Zambia.
+In 1959, the then Patricia Coney married Richard Hamilton Moberly, a son of the philosopher and university administrator Walter Hamilton Moberly.
+Richard Moberly was an ordained Anglican priest and in 1963, she moved with him to Chingola, Northern Rhodesia, where he was posted as a rector.
 From 1964 to 1967, she taught at Chikola School, a local secondary school for black Africans.
+During her time in the country, that would soon become the independent Zambia, she taught at local schools and became involved in anti-racist politics.
+She became one of the few white women to join the United National Independence Party.

 In 1967, the family returned to England and her husband was appointed Vicar of St Anselm's Church, Kennington, London in the Diocese of Southwark.
 She taught English at The John Roan School in Greenwich, from 1967 to 1968, and at Mary Datchelor School in Camberwell from 1968 to 1974.
 She then joined Pimlico School, where she was a senior teacher from 1974 to 1998 and the head of Sixth Form from 1985 to 1998.